Steve-O-Cassels/steve-o-cassels.github.io/_posts/2016-03-04-test-driving-plantuml-in-atom.md

 {% include _toc.html %}

-## Test driving Plant-UML in Atom.io
+## Using PlantUML to model UI events with Atom.io

 I'm using a node module from Neil Crawford to ease the creation of software diagrams using [Plant UML](http://plantuml.com/), Neil blogged about it on [tech.findmypast.com](http://tech.findmypast.com/a-picture-tells-a-thousand-words/) where he covered set-up in Atom.io so I'll not repeat that here.